You might be asking yourself, “What is the best shrimp dish I can make?” Well, I have a suggestion that I think you and your family are going to love.

-This Southern Shrimp and Rice Casserole is a classic family recipe from many years ago.
+This easy Southern Shrimp and Rice Casserole recipe is a classic family recipe from many years ago.
 Delicious shrimp, with onion, bell pepper, and celery, combined in a creamy sauce with rice and plenty of seasonings.
-A taste of southern creole in your very own kitchen.
+A taste of southern creole living in your very own kitchen.
 This delicious recipe was inspired by my sweet Aunt Louise (Nanny).

 Quick Note: This post contains affiliate links which mean if you make a purchase through one of these links, I may make a small commission, at no cost to you.
 Please read my disclosure statement for details.
 Thank you.